catalystneuro/ndx-ophys-devices/README.md

 - **FiberInsertion** extends NWBContainer to hold metadata on the insertion of a fiber into the brain.

 **Model Classes:**
-- **DeviceModel** extends NWBContainer to hold metadata on device models.
 - **OpticalFiberModel** extends DeviceModel to hold metadata on the optical fiber model.
 - **ExcitationSourceModel** extends DeviceModel to hold metadata on the excitation source model.
 - **PhotodetectorModel** extends DeviceModel to hold metadata on the photodetector model.